alex-dev0ps/fun-team-project-gcp/README_2.md

-# Instructions how to create the resouses in us-central-1 region:
+# Instructions how to create the resouses in ANY region:

-## Step 1.
-Setting billing account.
+## Setting billing account.
 Creating the project:

 ### 1) Open in terminal of "account"
 ### 2) Run commands below: